Ywen27/libraryProject/README_en.md

 As a reader, this account allows you to search for books, view information about the books, and see your loan history.

+### ⚙️ Password Security
+For this exercise project, to simplify the technical aspects, we have not implemented password encryption on the back-end.
+It is important to note that in a real production environment, it would be imperative to store passwords in a secure form using appropriate hashing and salting methods.
+This choice is dictated by the desire to focus on the other aspects of library management as part of this project's learning experience.
+For more information on how to implement secure password hashing and salting in Java, you can refer to [this comprehensive guide](https://howtodoinjava.com/java/java-security/how-to-generate-secure-password-hash-md5-sha-pbkdf2-bcrypt-examples/).

 ### 📸 Some project screenshots
 - #### Login Page
 ![Login Page](src/main/webapp/images/loginPage.png)